rrealmuto/OoT-Randomizer/README.md

 * Other changes:
   * Plandos can specify different settings for each world ([#2055](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2055))
   * Some settings have been renamed for clarity ([#1560](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1560))
+  * The conditions for forcing one-way entrances that lead to the Bolero, Nocturne, and Requiem warp pads have been adjusted to increase variety with some settings, such as “Guarantee Reachable Locations” set to “All Goals”, “Shuffle Dungeon Rewards”, or “Mix Entrance Pools” (based on [#1440](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1440))
   * Gold skulltula tokens can be on excluded locations if there are no checks requiring them (such as in SAWS)
   * The GUI tweaks made by [`Dev-R`](https://github.com/Roman971/OoT-Randomizer) are further adjusted to balance consistency with [main `Dev`](https://github.com/OoTRandomizer/OoT-Randomizer) and ease of use.